abachma2/recycle/DEPENDENCIES.rst

 **Conda** is a cross-platform, user-space package manager aimed at simplifying the installation of open source software.
-The Cyclus project uses Conda to distribute pre-built Cyclus and Cycamore binaries.
+The Cyclus project uses Conda to distribute pre-built Cyclus binaries.

 The **Debian package manager** simplifies the installation of open-source software.
 It contains all of the files required to use specific software, as well as variety of relevant information: maintainer, description, version, dependencies (other software or libraries required to use it).
-The Cyclus team provides pre-built Cyclus and Cycamore Debian packages to simplify installation for the user.
+The Cyclus team provides pre-built Cyclus Debian package to simplify installation for the user.
 These packages are available for LTS Ubuntu version 14.04 and 16.04 (though they may also work on other Linux systems).